Good sleep food & home-made muesli

 What not to eat before bed

 What not to eat?
-This slideshow lists foods with high fat content, caffeine (chocolate and many common medications are high in caffeine), alcohol, spicy foods, and protein.
+This slideshow (no longer available) lists foods with high fat content, caffeine (chocolate and many common medications are high in caffeine), alcohol, spicy foods, and protein.

 For most of my life I’ve had a glass of hot milk before bed, and it’s only been in recent years that I’ve added the muesli because my blood sugar levels started dropping too low in the middle of the night.
 No wonder I’ve always enjoyed good sleep and abundant dream recall.